How Social Media May Affect Your Future

 When I talk to my millennial kids and their friends, I'm struck by their maturity on these subjects and their impressive level of sophistication about online privacy and security.
 That's a big part of what's driving the growth of sites like Snapchat, which now has more daily users than Twitter.
 And there is zero trust in Facebook.

-The best advice remains to never post anything on social media that you wouldn't if "your spouse/parents/kids/boss/pastor" were looking over your shoulder.
+The best advice remains never to post anything that you wouldn't if "your spouse/parents/kids/boss/pastor" were looking over your shoulder.
 Never tweet/post/comment/update in anger.
 Never use social media when drunk or under the influence--ever.

-We've not quite reached the world described in Damon Knight's 1976 short story "I See You," in which a device is invented that lets anyone see anything anyone else is doing at any time, eliminating all personal privacy and government secrets.
+We've not quite reached the world described in Damon Knight's 1976 short story "I See You," In this world, a device is invented that lets anyone see what anyone else is doing, eliminating all personal privacy and government secrets.
 But we're on that path.

 Jonathan Rick, President, The Jonathan Rick Group